yisusworldwide/enesimo-rincon/README.md

 Web thoughts-board project to save your perceptions for the future.

-## Get started
+[!IMPORTANT]

-Make sure you have all the dependencies from package.json installed by running the following command:
+Get started: make sure you have all the dependencies from package.json installed by running the following command:

 `npm install`